Skip to main content

 5. Application Materials

-• Value and impact of research efforts at UCF (not to exceed 500 words) Give a concise description of the value and impact of research efforts at UCF with the discipline and to society, discussing, for example, new discoveries, major contributions, creativeness, originality, significant breakthroughs, etc. with a focus on the past three years.
+2. Value and Impact of Research Efforts at UCF (one page max, 12-pt. standard margins – previous three years).
+Provide a concise description of the value and impact of your research efforts at while at UCF within the discipline and to society, discussing, for example, new discoveries, major contributions, creativeness, originality, significant breakthroughs, etc. with a focus on the previous three years.

-• Candidates may attach or include up to a maximum of three examples of their work in the previous three years.
-These examples should be selected to provide evidence of quality as opposed to quantity.
+6. Supporting Materials (max. three examples- previous three years) May provide examples of work.
+The examples should be selected to provide evidence of quality as opposed to quantity.

 Back to Top